russmckendrick/records/content/albums/in-the-land-of-grey-and-pink-13767699/index.md

 ---
 title: "Caravan - In The Land Of Grey And Pink"
-album_artist: "Caravan"
+artist: "Caravan"
-album_title: "In The Land Of Grey And Pink"
+album_name: "In The Land Of Grey And Pink"
 date: 2019-06-16
 release_id: "13767699"
 slug: "in-the-land-of-grey-and-pink-13767699"
+hideSummary: true
 cover:
     image: "in-the-land-of-grey-and-pink-13767699.jpg"
+    alt: "In The Land Of Grey And Pink by Caravan"
+    caption: "In The Land Of Grey And Pink by Caravan"
-tags: ["Jazz", "Rock"]
+genres: ["Jazz", "Rock"]
-hideSummary: true
+styles: ["Jazz-Rock", "Prog Rock"]
 ---

 ## Tracklisting